Government Courses. Investment

 Note: The course is designed for money managers and institutional investors.
-We do not accept students seeking initial employment, postsecondary education or initial licensing programs
+We do not accept students seeking initial employment, postsecondary education, or initial licensing programs

 Learn the proprietary BEV (Business, Economic, and Valuation) Stock Management Model.
 BEV portfolio is the best performing stock portfolio over the past 10 years.
 It is one of the few models to consistently beat S&P 500 Index and Wall Street top investment funds.

 Understand the difference between wrong and right uses of economic and stock market indicators.
 Explore the uses and limitations of market timing and economic prediction models.
-Learn the Institute's proprietary market timing model.
+Learn the Institute's proprietary market forecasting model.
 This model is one of the few models that predicted the economics crisis of 2008 and the stock market bottom in 2009 and recovery in 2010.
 (See Economic Predictions Page)

-Identify best performing value, growth, quant and opportunity investment strategies on Wall Street.
+Identify best performing value, growth, quant, and opportunity investment strategies on Wall Street.
 How do these stock picking and trading models work?
 How to optimize your portfolio for best risk-return ratio?